kenanwang/username.github.io/resources.md

 [*High Output Management*](https://www.amazon.com/dp/B015VACHOK/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) by Andrew Grove.
 No book better breaks down what it is to control the output of a company.
 He defines management in the most basic manner: to first increase the product of your team, and second to increase the productivity of the teams connected to your team.

 [*TopGrading*](https://www.topgrading.com/) by Bradford Smart the book isn't well reviewed but all you need is the interviewing guide.
 I’ve used a stripped down version of the CIDS interview to both make and attract top hires.

-[Operating startups](/2019/04/25/startup-operations-primer.html) often has similar challenges.
-After finding a product people want you need to be able to create necessary process, know what to measure, and manage your money.